What to do when a

 (212) 539-0500

-after the death of the retiree.
-The Retirement System will return to
+received after the death of the retiree.
+The Retirement System will

-the beneficiary the pro-rated amount due for the days prior to the
+return to the beneficiary the pro-rated amount due for the days prior

 certificate to the Teachers’ Retirement System, which will begin